 - Performs a Manual J load calculation: This exercise is the only way to ensure your HVAC equipment is the right size.
 Many contractors choose equipment sizes based on rules of thumb, wishful thinking, or whatever your current system is.
-Basically, a contractor should take measurements and perform calculations to determine the heating and cooling loads of your home.
-That way, they can suggest a certain size AC and furnace combination and know it's the right size.
+A contractor should take measurements and perform calculations to determine the heating and cooling loads of your home.
+That way, they can suggest a certain size AC and furnace combination and know it’s the right size.

 - Analyzes your ductwork: Leaky ducts and airflow constrictions can prevent new equipment from working properly.
 Select a contractor who analyzes your ductwork and identifies these sorts of problems before installing a new system.

 - Tests for static pressure: Static pressure is like the blood pressure of your HVAC system.
-If it's too high, the system might break down sooner than expected.
-Static pressure tests actually go hand in hand with ductwork analysis because a lot of static pressure issues can be solved by improving your ductwork.
+If it’s too high, the system might break down sooner than expected.
+Static pressure tests go hand in hand with ductwork analysis because a lot of static pressure issues can be solved by improving your ductwork.

-- Approaches HVAC with a "whole house" outlook: Trane products provide great air quality and comfort, but problems like air leaks, missing insulation, and moldy crawlspaces can limit equipment performance.
-Your HVAC contractor should understand this - they should show you the best ways to achieve comfort, whether that means selling you new equipment or not.
+- Approaches HVAC with a “whole house” outlook: Trane products provide great air quality and comfort, but problems like air leaks, missing insulation, and moldy crawlspaces can limit equipment performance.
+Your HVAC contractor should understand this – they should show you the best ways to achieve comfort, whether that means selling your new equipment or not.

 Only after performing those pre-installation tasks (and fixing any problems), should your contractor perform an AC installation.
 All connections between your equipment and ducts should be sealed; all drain lines should be clean and operational, and the refrigerant charge should be spot on.

-Then, after the installation, the company should return to your home for a quality control audit.
-Post-installation audits are important because you need some time to assess whether the new AC is keeping you comfortable.
+Then, after the installation, the company should return to your home for a quality control audit. post-installation audits are important because you need some time to assess whether the new AC is keeping you comfortable.
 Sometimes, modifications are required.